Belloche/DraftShare/WeeklyReflection.md

 * Added Lombok

 That was a rough week.
 My project is almost done, I need to finish tests, add documentation, and finish HTML and CSS to pass accessibility tests, but then I just need to make a presentation.

+### Week 16

+Tasks Completed:
+* Finished Project
+* Uploaded Presentation

+I really hope I can at least get a 45% on it, I like my project and I'd feel so bad if it turns out I did a really bad job.